-The use of DVD and CD archival pens or archival markers is a very cheap way of labeling optical disc media.
-This method of labeling CDs and DVDs and other optical discs is also considered safe and will not cause damage to optical disc media if certain rules are followed.
+The use of DVD and CD archival pens or archival markers is a very cheap, quick, and convenient way of labeling optical disc media.
+This method of labeling recordable and rewritable CDs and DVDs and other optical discs such as Blu-rays is also considered safe and will not cause damage to optical disc media in the short or long term if certain rules are followed.

-Next, it is important to choose the correct formulation of archival pens or archival markers for writing on CDs, DVDs, or other optical disc media in the non-hub area of discs.
-The marker should be a water-based permanent one and not solvent based.
+Next, it is important to choose the correct formulation of archival pens or archival markers for writing on CDs, DVDs, or other optical disc media.
+The marker should be a water-based permanent one and not solvent based in order to prevent early degradation of optical disc media.
 Solvent based archival pens or archival markers may damage the protective coating of CDs and result in damage to the information layers immediately underneath the protective layer.
 As was previously stated, this is less of an issue with DVDs and Blu-ray discs because the information carrying layers are deeper in the disc structure.
 However, as a general rule, even for these disc types, a water-based permanent marker is best.

 Note that just because a manufacturer states that their archival markers or archival pens are safe for CDs and other disc media does not necessarily mean that this is so.
 Very little research has been performed to verify the safety of specific brands and types of markers in conjunction with their use on CDs, DVDs, and Blu-ray discs.

 In the above image is shown a CD-R pen.
 The information on the pen simply states that it is waterproof for CD/DVD use.
 Often other statements will be found about these markers such as "suitable for use with CDs/DVDs" or "specifically designed to write on discs".
 These statements do not say that over the long term the pens will be safe and not damage discs.
 Therefore, it is important to carefully examine what is actually being said about the archival pens.